 Kafunyi Mwamba is a Board-Certified Chaplain with the Association of Professional Chaplains with several certificates in Palliative Care.
 He is a PhD Candidate in Palliative Care with Lancaster University in the United Kingdom.
 He completed six units of Clinical Pastoral Education at Cleveland Clinic, VA Cleveland and Geisinger Medical Center.
 He worked for three years as a Palliative Care Chaplain at Mercy Medical Center in Redding, California.
 He emigrated to the United States in the late 1990s from the Democratic Republic of Congo to earn a Master of Divinity and a Doctor of Ministry at seminary schools in New York and Ohio.

-Outpatient Palliative Care Chaplain and ED Chaplain
+Palliative Care and ICU Chaplain